Caledonia

 Susan McKeown sang Caledonia in 2004 on her album Sweet Liberty.
 She noted:

 In the summer of 1999 I taught a couple of Irish song classes at the Swannanoa Gathering near Asheville, North Carolina.
 I shared a quiet wooden house among trees with Paddy O’Brien and Tony Cuffe.
 Each afternoon Tony would be playing in his room, carefully preparing a store of songs for his classes the next day.
-We traded CDs at the end of the weak and on his I was delighted to find this wonderful song telling of a woman’s adventure on the high seas, with a happy ending.
+We traded CDs at the end of the week and on his I was delighted to find this wonderful song telling of a woman’s adventure on the high seas, with a happy ending.
 These lyrics from John Ord’s Bothy Songs and Ballads were set to music by Tony, who passed away in 2001 at the age of 47.

 Emily Smith recorded Caledonia with Tony Cuffe’s tune in 2008 for her album Too Long Away.
 This video shows her singing Caledonia at Shrewsbury Folk Festival on 29 August 2009: